Brian Eno: The Microsoft Sound

 Eno shed further light on the composition of the sound on the BBC Radio 4 show The Museum of Curiosity, admitting that he created it using a Macintosh computer, stating "I wrote it on a Mac.
 I've never used a PC in my life; I don't like them."

+In 2025, the Microsoft Sound was selected for preservation in the National Recording Registry by the Library of Congress for being "culturally, historically or aesthetically significant".

 Video work

 Eno has spoken of an early and ongoing interest in exploring light in a similar way to his work with sound.
 He started experimenting with the medium of video in 1978.
 Eno describes the first video camera he received, which would initially become his main tool for creating ambient video and light installations:

 "One afternoon while I was working in the studio with Talking Heads, the roadie from Foreigner, working in an adjacent studio, came in and asked whether anyone wanted to buy some video equipment.
 I'd never really thought much about video, and found most 'video art' completely unmemorable, but the prospect of actually owning a video camera was, at that time, quite exotic."

 The Panasonic industrial camera Eno received had significant design flaws preventing the camera from sitting upright without the assistance of a tripod.
 This led to his works being filmed in vertical format, requiring the television set to be flipped on its side to view it in the proper orientation.
 The pieces Eno produced with this method, such as Mistaken Memories of Mediaeval Manhattan (1980) and Thursday Afternoon (1984) (accompanied by the album of the same title), were labelled as 'Video Paintings.'
-He explained the genre title in the music magazine NME:

-"I was delighted to find this other way of using video because at last here's video which draws from another source, which is painting ...
-I call them 'video paintings' because if you say to people 'I make videos', they think of Sting's new rock video or some really boring, grimy 'Video Art'.
+He explained that he refers to them as 'video paintings' because "if you say to people 'I make videos', they think of Sting's new rock video or some really boring, grimy 'Video Art'.
 It's just a way of saying, 'I make videos that don't move very fast."

 These works presented Eno with the opportunity to expand his ambient aesthetic into a visual form, manipulating the medium of video to produce something not present in the normal television experience.
 His video works were shown around the world in exhibitions in New York and Tokyo, as well as released on the compilation 14 Video Paintings in 2005.

 Eno continued his video experimentation through the 80s, 90s and 2000s, leading to further experimentation with the television as a malleable light source and informing his generative works such as 77 Million Paintings in 2006.